 The advent of the tariff war has proven anything but bullish for shares of Archer Daniels Midland (NYSE:ADM), but not because it has created a headwind.
 Indeed, Archer’s second-quarter operating profit last year more than tripled year-over-year, and the company topped estimates for its third quarter as well.

 The company’s consistent success hasn’t helped the stock much.
-It’s down nearly 20% from its October high, as trade war fears finally set in.
+It’s down nearly 5% so far this year.
 An end to the trade war, however, could still be interpreted as problematic given that much of last year’s pricing power was also rooted in poor crop output in South America.